MMA Fighters

 Due to being a losing streak, it’s hard to say whether or not will get another $1 million payout for his remaining UFC matches.

-He’s come a long way from Shark Fights and Strikeforce payouts, earning big bucks in the UFC’s welterweight division.
+He’s come far from Shark Fights and Strikeforce payouts, earning big bucks in the UFC’s welterweight division.

 During the early parts of his career, Jorge Masvidal was simply establishing a foundation for his net worth, but his win at UFC Fight Night made him a millionaire.